HTTPAPI Working GroupS. Dalal

 5. Resource Behavior

 The act of deprecation does not change any behavior of the resource.
-Deprecated resources SHOULD keep functioning as before, allowing consumers to still use the resources in the same way as they did before the resources were declared deprecated.
+The presence of a Deprecation header field in response is not meant to signal a change in the meaning or function of a resource in the context, allowing consumers to still use the resource in the same way as they did before the resource was declared deprecated.

 6. IANA Considerations